by Steve Tattersall, Broadband Technology Writer, last updated 17 May 2023

 Here Is The GOOD NEWS!

-With customers able to exit their contract without penalty within 30 days of the price rise notice, here are 3 ways they can use this to beat the price hikes.
+For those out of contract customers and those potentially able to exit their contract without penalty within 30 days of a price rise notice, here are 3 ways you can beat the broadband price rises:

 1. Switch Broadband Provider

 Many Brits should use this as an opportunity to find a better deal with a new provider and make some savings along the way!
 To do this, follow the steps below.

 Step 1 - Enter your postcode into our BBC recognised, broadband comparison tool to search and compare broadband packages in your area.